Esubaalew/esubaalew.github.io/docs/index.md

     ---

-    Specialized in building robust **Telegram bots** and mini applications that serve thousands of users.
+    Building robust **Telegram bots** and mini applications for automation and user engagement.

 </div>